 What are your sinuses?

-Your sinuses are small spaces in your skull that are filled with air.
+Your sinuses are small spaces in your skull (between the bones around your nose) that are filled with air.
 They’re located behind your eyes, cheeks, forehead, and nasal (nose) bones.
 They’re lined with mucus membranes that work to keep your nose from becoming dry and also trap bacteria so that it doesn’t get into your lungs.

 What causes sinusitis?

 Sinusitis often starts with a viral infection such as a cold, which can cause your sinuses to become inflamed, or “blocked”.
 When your sinuses are blocked, too much mucus builds up and doesn’t drain properly.
 Bacteria then get trapped in your sinuses where it’s easy for them to multiply, causing an infection.

 - Acute (symptoms last up to 4 weeks) is the most common infection

 - Chronic (symptoms last 3 months or longer)